toposes/toposes.github.io/index.md

 ## About

-I am an n<sup>th</sup> year graduate student studying mathematics.
+I am a graduate student studying math.
 I like the interplay between category theory and logic.
 My favorite adjunction is ∅ ⊣ ✳.
 Outside of math, I am quite fond of rhythm games such as DanceDanceRevolution and Pop'n Music.

 <hr>

 ## Education

-- Carnegie Mellon University (2019-current)
+- PhD in mathematics, Carnegie Mellon University (2019-current)
-- Rutgers University (2015-2019)
+- BS in mathematics, Rutgers University (2015-2019)

 <hr>